Alejogb1/job-board/blog-data/why-do-accuracy-and-loss-differ-between-a-loaded-trained-model-and-the-training-phase.md

 id: "why-do-accuracy-and-loss-differ-between-a-loaded-trained-model-and-the-training-phase"
 ---

-Okay, let's tackle this.
-It's a common head-scratcher, and honestly, something I've personally spent quite a few late nights debugging.
+,  It's a common head-scratcher, and honestly, something I've personally spent quite a few late nights debugging.
 The discrepancy between training phase metrics (accuracy, loss) and the performance you see after loading a supposedly 'trained' model is a multifaceted problem.
 It’s rarely a single culprit, more like a confluence of factors acting together.

 First off, let’s clarify what we mean by ‘loaded’ model.
 We're not just talking about copying weights; we're referring to the process where you take a model that’s gone through training – where it adjusted internal parameters to fit some training data – and then restore its weights and architecture for *inference*, often on new, unseen data.
 The disparity arises primarily because the contexts are inherently different.